 The Stream profiles settings override the settings from the Stream tab.
 If you request a stream with a specific stream profile, the stream contains the settings of that profile.
 If you request a stream without specifying a stream profile, or request a stream profile that doesn't exist in the product, the stream contains the settings from the Stream tab.

-To find the user manuals for Axis applications, go to help.axis.com.
+To find the user manuals for Axis analytics and apps, go to help.axis.com.

 Note